whitesmith/rubycritic/CONTRIBUTING.md

 8. [Hide the sausage making][3].
 Squash, split and reorder commits if necessary (`git rebase -i`).
 For a more in-depth look at interactive rebasing, be sure to check [how to rewrite history][4].

-9. Push to the branch to GitHub (`git push origin my-new-feature`).
+9. Push the branch to GitHub (`git push origin my-new-feature`).

 10. Create a new [Pull Request][5] and send it to be merged with the master branch.

 Improving the Documentation
 ---------------------------

-You are encouraged to clarify how something works or to simply fix a typo.
-Please include `[ci skip]` on a new line in your commit message.
+You are welcome to clarify how something works or simply fix a typo.
+Please include `[ci skip]` on a new line in each of your commit messages.
 This will signal [Travis][2] that running the test suite is not necessary for these changes.

 Reporting a Bug
 ---------------